willcumbie/canon-react/README.md

 ### Testing
 To run tests with phantom run `npm run test`
 To run tests in chrome and watch for changes run `npm run test-watch`

+# Roadmap
+This is a list of what is planned for the next release
+## v 0.1.0
+1. Buttons
+2. Button Groups
+3. Status Indicators
+4. Tooltips
+5. Progress Bars
+6. Multi Step Progress Bars